 The contracting authority shall extend the time limit for the receipt of tenders so that all economic operators can study the necessary information needed for the drawing up of a tender if important additional information has not been supplied at the latest six days before the time limit fixed for the receipt of tenders, or where significant changes are made to the procurement documents.
 In the event of an accelerated procedure the additional information shall be supplied at least four days before the expiry of the time limit for submission of tenders.
-The length of the extension shall be proportionate to the importance of the additional information or change made to the procurement documents.
-Where the additional information has either not been requested in good time or its importance with a view to preparing responsive tenders is insignificant, contracting authorities shall not be required to extend the time limits.
+The length of the extension shall be proportionate to the importance of the additional information has either not been requested in good time or its importance with a view to preparing responsive tenders is insignificant, contracting authorities shall not be required to extend the time limits.